Azobé Wood

 Marked by the harsh harbour environment

-We take great care to treat our wood with great respect for its unique history.
+We take great care to treat our wood with the utmost respect for its unique history.
 All the marks, holes, bolts and other details you see in our furniture are simply a testament to the authenticity of the wood, and can only be preserved because everything is handmade.